javiercbk/minesweeper/README.md

 Are my hypothesis correct?
 I don't know, but I can quickly benchmark this.

+### Benchmarks results

+Chech the full benchmarks in the branch [jl/game-benchmark](https://github.com/javiercbk/minesweeper/tree/jl/game-benchmark)

+###### Game board first storage

+Storing the game board with array

+> 10000	   3775875 ns/op	  546135 B/op	     281 allocs/op

+Storing the game board in the normalized structure

+> 10	 190661383 ns/op	 3972940 B/op	   50126 allocs/op

+Storing the game board denormalized significantly improves storing the game board for the first time (game creation).

+###### Row column retrieval

+Retrieving a single game board row column with the denormalized approach

+> 1000	   2034873 ns/op	 1227521 B/op	   10101 allocs/op

+Retrieving a single game row column with the normalized approach

+>  10000	    177058 ns/op	    3324 B/op	      68 allocs/op

+It is clear that accessing a single row, column is way faster and requires much less allocations than the denormalized approach.

+###### Row column update

+Updating a single row column in the denormalized approach

+> 300	   4154761 ns/op	 1226859 B/op	    9955 allocs/op

+Updating a single row column in the normalized approach

+> 1000	   1636261 ns/op	    2326 B/op	      54 allocs/op

+Updating a single row column in the normalized approach is way faster as well and requires much less allocations than the denormalized approach.

+#### Benchmark conclusions

+While game creation is incredibly fast with the array approach, retrieving and updating a single value is significantly slower and performs too much allocations.
+Even though the allocations issue could be improved, it would require to start making weird queries that would be more error prone and (obviosly) would mean leaving relational rules behind.

+If I have to choose between faster game creations or faster game update, I choose the later thus concluding that the denormalized approach is discarded and I don't think that attempting to improve updates with updates is going to pay off.

 ## TODO

 - [x] Analyze and write down the solution specification.